The Best Foods to Naturally Boost Your Libido

 rē-awaken your sex drive.

-If your libido took a nosedive over the last year, it wouldn’t be surprising, and you’re definitely not alone.
-It’s been a doozy of a year thanks to a global shift that’s turned many of our lives completely upside down.
-Sex might be the last thing on your mind these days, but it’s also an important part of your physical and emotional well-being.
-Nurturing the sensual side of yourself is a critical act of self-care and there are surprising foods that can help you rē-awaken your sex drive.
+If your libido took a nosedive over the last year, it wouldn’t be surprising, and you’re not alone.
+Thanks to a global shift that’s turned many of our lives completely upside down.
+Sex might be the last thing on your mind, but it’s also essential to your physical and emotional well-being.
+Nurturing the sensual side of yourself is a critical act of self-care, and there are surprising foods that can help you rē-awaken your sex drive.

 Libido is a scientific term for your sex drive and a reference to how much sexual desire you’re experiencing.
-The amount of sex you’re interested in having with a partner, or even alone (yes, we’re talking about self-pleasure), is unique to each individual and can vary throughout your lifetime.
-There are a variety of factors that affect whether you’re experiencing a high, moderate, or low sex drive.
+The amount of sex you’re interested in having with a partner, or even alone (yes, we’re talking about self-pleasure), is unique and can vary throughout your lifetime.
+Various factors affect whether you’re experiencing a high, moderate, or low sex drive.
 Hormones, age, stress, sleep habits, and even medications you take all play a part in how often and how easily you get aroused.

-Sex expert, Dr. Emily Morse, says that “Like many things, sex is all about the mind-body connection.
+Sex expert Dr. Emily Morse says, “Like many things, sex is all about the mind-body connection.
 If your physical and emotional well-being isn’t at its best, it can have a serious domino effect.
-Anytime a person is feeling particularly stressed, anxious, or depressed, they’re apt to have lower amounts of energy, which doesn’t exactly set the scene for rockin’ sex life.”
+Anytime a person feels particularly stressed, anxious, or depressed, they’re apt to have lower amounts of energy, which doesn’t exactly set the scene for rockin’ sex life.”

-It’s no wonder new scientific research found that women are more likely to complain about experiencing a low sex drive.
-Before the coronavirus even hit, women were estimated to be doing three-quarters of the 16 billion hours of unpaid work done each day around the world.
-Women are tired, and their hormone levels fluctuate more than mens’ do in a lifetime.
-Factors like pregnancy and menopause can have a taxing impact on libido.
+New scientific research found that women are more likely to complain about experiencing a low sex drive.
+Before the coronavirus even hit, women were estimated to be doing three-quarters of the 16 billion hours of unpaid work done each day worldwide.
+As a result, women are tired, and their hormone levels fluctuate more than men do in a lifetime.
+In addition, factors like pregnancy and menopause can have a taxing impact on libido.

-Dr. Klara Brown recently told rē•spin that “Chinese Medicine looks at hormone health through the lens of not only organ physiology but the delicate interplay of Yin and Yang energies, particularly when it pertains to libido.
-Sexual drive is connected to the energy of our Kidneys, and the balance of Yin and Yang.
-Though generally lack of Yang is focused on for sexual vitality, as it represents the spark and an upward rising of energy, it is both the Yin and the Yang that must be in equilibrium for one to have the motivation to pursue sex (Yang) plus the ability to receive it (Yin).”
+Dr. Klara Brown recently told rē•spin that “Chinese Medicine looks at hormone health through the lens of organ physiology and the delicate interplay of Yin and Yang energies, particularly when it pertains to libido.
+Sexual drive is connected to the energy of our Kidneys and the balance of Yin and Yang.
+Though generally, lack of Yang is focused on for sexual vitality, as it represents the spark and an upward rising of energy, it is both the Yin and the Yang that must be in equilibrium for one to have the motivation to pursue sex (Yang) plus the ability to receive it (Yin).”

-This equilibrium, according to Dr. Klara Brown isn’t meant to be rigid.
-What you’re looking for is a dynamic balance to find the sweet spot where hormonal health, and therefore your libido, can naturally thrive.
+According to Dr. Klara Brown, this equilibrium isn’t meant to be rigid.
+Instead, you’re looking for a dynamic balance to find the sweet spot where hormonal health, and therefore your libido, can naturally thrive.
 Fortunately, there are specific foods you can include in your diet to help nourish these Yin and Yang aspects and bring them into balance.
-Rē-awaken your sex life with these 5 libido-boosting foods, according to Eastern nutrition.
+So rē-awaken your sex life with these five libido-boosting foods, according to Eastern nutrition.

 In Chinese, Chives are referred to as “the grass that raises your yang.”
-They’re not only delicious added to a variety of different meals, but they’re also full of vitamins, minerals, and proteins that help reduce fatigue and increase stamina.
-“Their warm and pungent flavor is strengthening to the Kidneys and specifically to sexual function.
+They’re not only delicious and added to a variety of different meals, but they’re also full of vitamins, minerals, and proteins that help reduce fatigue and increase stamina.
+“Their warm and pungent flavor strengthens the Kidneys and specifically sexual function.
 They also improve qi circulation, which is a huge benefit to your nether regions,” Dr. Klara Brown reveals.